Jonathan J. Wroblewski

 Lecturer on Law

 Jonathan Wroblewski has been the Director of the Harvard Law School Semester in Washington Program since 2010.
 He is also the Director of the Office of Policy and Legislation in the Criminal Division of the U.S. Department of Justice.
 In that capacity, he leads a team of policy analysts and attorneys in developing, reviewing, and evaluating national crime, sentencing, and corrections policy and legislation.
-Jonathan represents the Attorney General as a member of the United States Sentencing Commission, on the Federal Judicial Conference’s Advisory Committee on the Criminal Rules, and on the American Bar Association’s Criminal Justice Council.
+Jonathan represents the Department of Justice on the United States Sentencing Commission, the Federal Judicial Conference’s Advisory Committee on the Criminal Rules, and the American Bar Association’s Criminal Justice Council.